 38.470 v0.2.0 Scope

-The present document is an introduction to the 3GPP TS 38.47x series of technical specifications that define the F1 interface for the interconnection of gNB-CU and gNB-DU within the NG-RAN architecture (TS 38.401 [2]).
+The present document is an introduction to the 3GPP TS 38.47x series of technical specifications that define the F1 interface.
+The F1 interface consists of the interconnection of either:

+gNB-CU and gNB-DU within the NG-RAN architecture or,

+en-gNB-CU and en-gNB-DU within the E-UTRAN architecture.

 38.471 v0.1.0 Scope

 The present document specifies the standards allowed to implement Layer 1 on the F1 interface.

+The F1 interface consists of the interconnection of either:

+gNB-CU and gNB-DU within the NG-RAN architecture or,

+en-gNB-CU and en-gNB-DU within the E-UTRAN architecture

 The specification of transmission delay requirements and O&M requirements are not in the scope of the present document.